Son of a Conquistador

 A Lay Brother and a Healer

-At the age of 24, St. Martin took the vows of a Dominican lay brother.
-Although St. Martin preferred to accept the menial jobs, he was placed in charge of the infirmary where he served the ill for decades.
+At the age of twenty-four, Martin took the vows of a Dominican lay brother.
+Although Martin preferred to accept the menial jobs, he was placed in charge of the infirmary where he served the ill for decades.
 The skills he had learned as a barber apprentice were applied in his care for those in the infirmary.
 He also displayed the most gentle bedside manner in keeping with his kind nature.

 Let the Saints Letter Club Help You Teach Your Kids the Faith